lucasgio/lumiapi/core/README.md

 - **Intuitive & Easy to Use:** restsnap is designed to be developer-friendly, with a clear structure that allows you to focus on building your API.
 - **Scalable:** Whether you’re building a simple prototype or a complex application, restsnap adapts to your needs.

-## Why restsnap?
+## Why Restsnap?

-restsnap is the perfect starting point for developers who want to build a REST API with Node.js efficiently.
+Restsnap is the perfect starting point for developers who want to build a REST API with Node.js efficiently.
 It’s built with the philosophy of simplicity and flexibility, providing the foundation you need while allowing you to customize and extend as your project grows.

 ## Getting Started